 The high fiber content of the Snake Gourd strengthens the protective mucus layer, hence decreasing damage by the highly acidic gastric juice.
 This helps to prevent the antihistamine activity.

-- It has a laxative effect.
+- The gourd has a laxative effect.
 It eliminates constipation, reduces cramping, and bloating.

-- It prevents inflammation in the digestive system and hence reduces the chances of health disorders as IBS and Ulcerative Colitis.
+- It prevents inflammation in the digestive system.
+Therefore, snake gourd is highly effective to prevent and cure health disorders related to Irritable Bowel Syndrome and Ulcerative Colitis.

 Supports Hair Health and Growth

-The high levels of carotenes can protect the weak hair follicles and stimulate the growth of new ones.
-This is why Snake Gourd is widely used for the treatment of alopecia.
+Snake gourd has high levels of Vitamin A as Carotene.
+It protects weak hair follicles and stimulates the growth of new hair follicles.
+This is why snake gourd is widely used for the treatment of alopecia.

-It is also can be used to reduce the frequency and intensity of dandruff.
+Snake gourd moisturizes the scalp and stimulates the body to boost fluid production.
+Therefore, it is used to reduce the frequency and intensity of dandruff.
 Simply, rub the juice on your hair and keep it for one hour before washing.
-It moisturizes the scalp and stimulates the body to boost fluid protection.

 Snake Gourd possesses anti-diabetic activity as it improves oral glucose tolerance.
 It promotes glucose uptake in peripheral tissues.